Pulse Shaping Filter Design for Integrated Sensing & Communication with Zak-OTFS: Abstract

 \section{Abstract}

-Zak-OTFS is an emerging framework for integrated sensing \& communication (ISAC) in high delay and Doppler spread environments.
-A critical enabler for ISAC with Zak-OTFS is the design of pulse shaping filters.
-For sensing, a localized pulse shaping filter enables ideal input-output (I/O) relation estimates close to the physical scattering channel.
+Zak-OTFS provides a framework for integrated sensing \& communication (ISAC) in high delay and Doppler spread environments.
+Pulse shaping filter design enables joint optimization of sensing and communication performance.
+For sensing, a localized pulse shaping filter enables input-output (I/O) relation estimates close to the physical scattering channel.
 For communication, orthogonality of the pulse shape on the information lattice prevents inter-symbol interference, and no time and bandwidth expansion enables full spectral efficiency.
 A filter simultaneously meeting all three objectives is ideal for ISAC.
-Existing filter designs achieve two of the above objectives, but not all three simultaneously.
-For instance, the sinc filter is orthogonal and bandwidth/time-limited, but is not localized.
-The Gaussian filter is localized and bandwidth/time-limited, but not orthogonal.
-The RRC filter is localized and orthogonal, but not bandwidth/time-limited.
-A recently proposed hybrid Gaussian-sinc filter is more localized than the sinc filter and bandwidth/time-limited, but is not orthogonal.
-In this work, we design optimal pulse shaping filters meeting all three objectives via the Isotropic Orthogonal Transform Algorithm.
-The proposed pulse shaping filters offer improved data detection (communication) and I/O relation estimation (sensing) performance compared to existing filter choices in the literature.
+Existing filter designs achieve two, but not all three objectives.
+In this work, we design pulse shaping filters meeting all three objectives via the Isotropic Orthogonal Transform Algorithm.
+The proposed filters have improved spectral efficiency, data detection and sensing performance over existing filter choices.